geemus/notes/houston_foresight/raw/intro.md

 * Step 8: Ask the practical questions. ie what are your current activities, plans, missions, vision?
 How would these play out in the scenarios?
 Which patterns/themes from the scenarios would most impact mission and vision?
 Which scenario offers the most opportunities?
 Which offers the most challenges?
 How might things need to evolve/transform to thrive in each scenario?

 ## Lecture

+* Manoa: designed to maximize evidence-driven difference from present to challenge assumptions, focus on turbulence and dynamics of acceleration and constraint, surface emerging tensions and backlash responses
+  * Needs at least three orthogonal changes to drive each scenaria
+  * does not directly address topic (still need to incast later)
+  * Impact cascades create clear webs of events - aids drafting a 'network' future history; cross-impact step addresses boundary spaces
+  * Cross-impact step addresses boundary spaces where innovations and threats emerge
+  * Energizing: creates a 'playful' mood supporting creativity
+  * Mimicking genius:
+    * identify three or more disparate, orthogonal emerging changes, ie, from three different STEEP categories
+    * take each and imagine it's impacts
+    * chase impact chains
+    * ID cross impacts
+    * ID interconnections that form amplifying / accelerating loops
+    * ID backlashes and contradictions that create balancing / slowing loops & conflict
+* Scenario Archetypes: Continued Growth, Ideological Exclusionism, Environmental Sustainability, High Technology Transformation, Spritual Transcendence, Collapse/Reversal
+  * Capture common 'families' of images of the future to enable 'incasting'; pre-fab worldviews and frameworks provide "just add data" approach
+  * requires nuanced understanding of archetypes, and can cause "not our story" backlash
+  * Useful discussions generated when sorting data across archetypes, identifies ambiguities where drivers fall across or between boundaries
+  * tight focus on the research issue
+  * Scenarios vs Nightmare:
+    * Business as Usual || Continued Growth vs Economic Collapse
+      * capitalist, promotes the material, win-lose, reductionist, mechanistic; tech innovation and progress should be rapid and encouraged as it drives economic growth.
+Social/political change should be incremental and rule/law based, to promote stability.
+Environmental change is ignored/not noticed.
+    * Environmental Sustainability vs Ecological Collapse
+      * communitarian, promotes the natural, win-win, holistic, organic; tech change should be incremental and assessed to promote stability.
+Environmental change should occur unaffected by human activity.
+Social, political, and economic change should be incremental and driven by goal of increased hormany with nature, with political/economic instracture adapting to, and supporting that goal.
+    * Ideological Exclusionism vs Anarchy (collapse of rule of law)
+      * hierarchic, promotes the rule, win-exclude, limiting, disciplined; distrust change, it should only occur incrementally, well controlled by rule of law, to promote stability of belief.
+    * High Tech Transformation vs Infrastructure/System Collapse
+      * anarchic, promets the outer journey, win-evolve, transformational, invented; thrive-on/addicted-to change in all sectors at all speeds to promote tranformation faster.
+Innovations will completely transform social, economic, and political structures, and destrys very notion of "natural", while helping to control negative impacts.
+    * Spiritual Trancendence vs Anomic Collapse
+      * collegially selfless, promotes the inner journey, win-enlighten, transcendent, noetic; social change should support social advances and noetic evolution.
+Tech and economic change should be incremental and slow, to de-emphasize the material.
+Change in political sphere should be incremental but innovative, retaining stability but promoting trancendent social values and networks.
+  * Distinguishing Characteristics of Archetypes
+    * Politico-economic structure
+    * Aspect of life promoted
+    * Goals of the game
+    * Strategy for exploring reality
+    * Root descriptor for reality
+    * Nightmare: opponent scenario
+    * Concept of change

 # W12: Designing Experiential Futures
 ## Reading: TBD